AI4WA/OpenOmniFramework/docs/Tutorial/pipeline_customisation.md

 We have a table called `Task` to manage all the different types of tasks, this can be decomposed to a queue system if we want to bring this into production for more complex design.
-Currently, to maintain a simple and flexible design, every AI task will be recorded inside the `Task` table, and we will base on this table to analyse the progress of the pipeline, health of the system.
+Currently, to maintain a simple and flexible design, every Agent task will be recorded inside the `Task` table, and we will base on this table to analyse the progress of the pipeline, health of the system.

 ![tasks](../images/Tasks.png)